Mini256/tidb-snowflake-e-commerce-demo/README.md

 # E-commerce Demo Application

-An E-commerce demo application powered by TiDB and Snowflake.
+An E-commerce demo application powered by TiDB Cloud and Snowflake.

-In this demo, we will use TiDB and Snowflake to build an online e-commerce system, which will use TiDB's powerful realtime HTAP capability and Snowflake's offline analysis capability for a large amount of data in the system.
+In this demo, we will use TiDB Cloud and Snowflake to build an online e-commerce system, which will use TiDB's powerful realtime HTAP capability and Snowflake's offline analysis capability for a large amount of data in the system.

-## Run the demo
+## 🚀  Run the demo

 You can easily run the demo by Gitpod and our pre-built website.